FalloutNewVegas188/For-Each-UI-element/README.md

 For Each activity

-In this activity we will showcase an example of utilizing the For Each Activity.
+In this activity we will showcase an example of utilizing the For Each Activity